faruktezcan/openwrt-ram-root/README.md

 +++++++++++++

--Download the provided ‘ram-root.tar.gz’ file and extract it with this command: 'tar -C / -vzxf ram-root.tar.gz'
+-Download the provided ‘zip’ file and extract 'ram-root' directory to '/' of your device.

 -After the extraction you should have a new directory named ‘/ram-root’.